 - Invalidation errors and other simple fixes were found and tweaked.

-- Hundreds of new users will be run through a sort of “exercise boot camp” that will test the capabilities of the network.
+- Hundreds of new users will be run through a sort of ?exercise boot camp? that will test the network’s capabilities.?

 - This experiment is being done by IOG and is expected to last around two to four weeks.

 - A fully public testnet and onboard thousands of participants to the network.?

 - This particular stage is split into two distinct phases, ?light purple? and ?dark purple.?